Why Functional & Wellness Sciences Institute?

 Parts Vs. Whole

 Another contributing factor is the difference in success in the treatment of acute versus chronic diseases.
 We have grown accustomed to spectacular operations that can reattach severed limbs, but we seemingly cannot help the millions of people suffering from diabetes, heart disease, cancer, Alzheimer’s, and other debilitating chronic diseases.

 It seems that while modern biomedicine is adept at extinguishing the fires of acute trauma and disease, it has not understood nor successfully treated chronic and age-related disorders.
 With each new advance, conventional medicine appears to become more divided and specialized.
-Doctors are only taught to name, classify, and treat illnesses based on groupings of signs and symptoms.
+Doctors are taught to name, classify, and treat illnesses based on groupings of signs and symptoms.
 Studies evaluate one drug for one symptom or one disease.
-Anything outside of Drug X for Disease Y seems to be taboo.
+Anything outside of Drug X for Disease Y seems “suspicious”.

-This is commonly called the “scientific method.”
-This gives the impression that there is only one way of doing things.
-This method is linear and with limitations.
+This way of doing things is commonly understood as the “scientific method.”
+This gives the impression that there is only one way of approaching clinical medicine.
+This method is founded in linear dynamics and has limitations.
 A linear scientific method focused on one drug for one symptom or disease concentrates on the trees and loses sight of the forest, or the function of the whole body.

-When applied to medicine, the linear method explains our current health care world.
-Every doctor and every treatment becomes isolated.
+When applied to medicine, the linear method helps explain our current health care situation.
+Doctor and treatments become isolated.
 One goes to the cardiologist to get heart medicine, to the dermatologist for skin medicine, to the neurologist for neural care, and so on.
 Drugs are given for one purpose, and then end up creating problems in other areas called “side effects.”
 Sometimes people collect doctors and medications to the point that the whole system is backfiring and the side-effects are worse then the original problem.
 This is called “polypharmacy” and is officially accepted as a fact of life.

 Whole Person Health Care